LoganLasell/Portfolio/Project_3/README.md

-# Machine Learning Model for Prediction of Microplastic Toxcicity Effect Based on Human Biological Processes.
+# Machine Learning Model for Prediction of Microplastic Toxcicity Effect on Human Biological Processes.